-red by the health authority - is required only in the following specific cases id symptoms can return to work only if they provide a medical certificate In such cases, the occupational physician will visit the employees to assess asks assigned: or ad contact with individuals who tested positive can return to work after ave a negative COVID test.
+a) employees who have had Covid symptoms can return to work only if they provide a medical certificate issued by the health authority.
+In such cases, the occupational physician will visit the employees to assess their suitability for the specific tasks assigned; or b) quarantined employees who had contact with individuals who tested positive can return to work after quarantine, provided that they have a negative COVID test.
 The test is administered by the health authorities.

-specific cases, the employer is not allowed to ask for a negative COVID and under the supervision of the occupational physician, testing is allowed ata must be processed only by the occupational physician.
+Except for the abovementioned specific cases, the employer is not allowed to ask for a negative COVID test.
+Under certain conditions and under the supervision of the occupational physician, testing is allowed on a voluntary basis.

+In any case, the health-related data must be processed only by the occupational physician.